camconn/llm.zig/README.md

 ```
 $ python3 export.py --version 1 --meta-llama /path/to/llama-2-7b/ llama2-7b.bin
 ```
-3. Export download a copy of [`tokenizer.bin`](https://github.com/karpathy/llama2.c/blob/master/tokenizer.bin) or export a copy yourself using the script from `llama2.c`:
+3. Download a copy of [`tokenizer.bin`](https://github.com/karpathy/llama2.c/blob/master/tokenizer.bin)
+or export a copy yourself using the script from `llama2.c`:
 ```